rumlingd/mobius_on-premise_doc/source/error_codes.rst

      - | Please follow instructions for predicting on features
        | from the documentation.
 Verify correctness of storing and passing features.
    * - training
-     - | training is going on (similarity search or custom model training).
+     - | Training is going on (similarity search or custom model training).
        | This is the message for status 'ongoing'.
      - | Please wait for training to complete.
    * - file_saving_error